CIBC-Internal/python/Doc/library/pickletools.rst

    a short description.
 The value of *annotate* is used as a hint for the column where annotation should start.

-  .. versionadded:: 3.2
+   .. versionchanged:: 3.2
-     The *annotate* argument.
+      Added the *annotate* parameter.

 .. function:: genops(pickle)